kareem1002009/CVC2020_Image_Processing/README.md

 In the cartoonization process, an edge detection and bilateral filter are required.
 The bilateral filter is used to reduce the color palette of an image.
 Afterward, we can apply edge detection to this image for generating a dark shaped image.
 Therefore, finally, some tricks can apply for this image to get a cartoon image.

-# Modes Of Operation
+## Modes Of Operation

-## Cartoonize an image
+### Cartoonize an image

-## Cartoonize a video
+### Cartoonize a video
-### two output qualities are available , with difference in execution time of each
+#### two output qualities are available , with difference in execution time of each
+Low Quality: Code uses Bilateral filter and edge detection to Cartoonize in with little execution time High Quality: Code uses the same code for low quality and additionally uses K-means clustering to reduce number of colors used to produce a stronger cartoonization effect , but with more execution time

-## Cartoonize Live video stream from your webcam
+### Cartoonize Live video stream from your webcam